peterkeep/calculus-labs/README.md

 ### Upload Directly

-You can download the specific lab files from this Github repository if you'd like, but direct download links are on our course Canvas site.
+You can download the specific lab files from this Github repository if you'd like (click the file, click `Raw`, and save the resulting code), but direct download links are on our course Canvas site.
 Once you have those, follow these instructions:

 1. Go to https://colab.research.google.com/
 2. Click `File` and then `Open Notebook`